Commemorate a loved one with a memorial.

 - A non-refundable application submission fee of $110.00.

-- A personal memorial is an asset such as a bench, a tree or a drinking fountain that is established in memory of a person.
+- A personal memorial is an asset such as a bench or a tree that is established in memory of a person.

 - Personal memorials must be items that provide a benefit to the community.

 - Personal memorials usually have a plaque attached or placed nearby.

 - The person being commemorated needs to have had a strong connection to the place where the memorial is placed.
 For example, they may have lived nearby for a long time or have visited the area frequently.